 The 21st Century classroom blends technology with traditional teaching to build a collaborative, differentiated, and shared learning environment.
-This three-week course (July 10-July 29) is a follow-on to the introductory class, Tech-infused Teacher, digging into the digital ideas and tools used by innovative teachers to extend and enrich student learning.
-This includes topics like how to build your tech-infused classroom, using tech to differentiate for student needs, teaching reading and writing with tech (you can learn more about that in the class, Teaching Writing with Tech), and favorite digital tools.
+This three-week course is a follow-on to the introductory class, Tech-infused Teacher, digging into the digital ideas and tools used by innovative teachers to extend and enrich student learning.
+This includes topics like how to build your tech-infused classroom, using tech to differentiate for student needs, teaching reading and writing with tech, and favorite digital tools.
 You will actively collaborate, share knowledge, provide constructive feedback to classmates, publish digitally, and differentiate for needs.
 Classmates will become the core of your ongoing Professional Learning Network.

 At the end of this course, participants get 18 hours of professional development credit and a Certificate of Completion itemizing their accomplishments.

-Pre-requisite: the 21st Century Tech-infused Teacher or permission of the instructor.
+Pre-requisite: the Tech-infused Teacher or permission of the instructor.

 At the completion of this course, you will be able to:

 - Painlessly add flexible, authentic, and transformative technology to your classroom.

 - Recognize the most popular webtools and ideas used by colleagues and understand their importance in the classroom.